BLacuesta3/Sprint-2-Project-Exploratory-Data-Analysis-EDA-/README.md

 Project Description: This project is a basic Python project that involves Exploratory Data analysis (EDA).
 This project uses data from the enterainment industry.
 The datasets that are included in this project are:  'instacart_orders (1).csv', 'products.csv', 'departments.csv', and 'order_products (1).csv'.
 This project involves: examining each dataset's missing and duplicate values, dealing with each dataset's missing and duplicate values appropriately, and solving questions/ propsed tasks with the use of: histograms and data analysis.

+Project Datasets:
+* instacart_orders (1).csv
+* products.csv
+* departments.csv
+* order_products (1).csv

 Project Methodolgy:
    1) Importing Necessary Libraries And Reading/ Uploading The Datasets